aravind21-ai/hotel-management-frontend/README.md

 - Reservation calendar view
 - Reporting and analytics

-This started as a way to kill boredom — building something interactive for my workplace, just to learn web design and software development.
+This started as a way to kill boredom by just building something interactive for my workplace, just to learn web design and software development.
 It's since turned into a full-stack project where I keep finding more real problems from work worth solving.
 I'm planning to keep building this well past this point — every shift at work tends to surface another workflow worth modeling.

 ---